Narcolapser/automatic-fiesta/README.md

 ## Road map:

 Features Working:
-* Basic server to taht responds and gives out code.
+* Basic server to that responds and gives out code.
 * boot.py script that pulls down code and saves it to main.py

-Features to work on:
 * Master getting the normal MAC address out of the ESP8266 MicroPython instance.
 * Have the ability for multiple files to be transfered.
+* Add default methods to the Automatic-Fiesta server for basic maintenance.
+Most noteably, reboot.
+This is done through telnet.

+Features to work on:
 * Have the server warn that the total size of the script(s) to be transfered is bigger than what some or all ESP boards can handle.
 * Create a simple default server that can take the user's command and wrap it up nicely.
 So if you want to make a blink it works like:
 ```